 - 1. A direct read (poll) of the Head Pointer register.
 This gives the most accurate indication but is expensive due to the uncached read. - 2.
-The automatic reporting of the Head Pointer register in the Hardware Status Page.
-This has low impact as no uncached reads or command overhead is involved.
-However, given the 64KB/128KB granularity of auto-reports, this mechanism only works well on fairly large The Ring Buffer. - 3.
 The explicit reporting of the Head Pointer register via the MI_REPORT_HEAD command.
-This allows for flexible and more accurate reporting but comes at the cost of command bandwidth and execution time, in addition to the software overhead to determine how often to report the head. - 4.
+This allows for flexible and more accurate reporting but comes at the cost of command bandwidth and execution time, in addition to the software overhead to determine how often to report the head. - 3.
 Some other "implicit" means by which software can determine how far the CP has progressed in retiring commands from a Ring Buffer.
 This could include the use of "Store DWORD" commands to write sequencing data to system memory.
 This has similar characteristics to using the MI_REPORT_HEAD mechanism.